Coat of Many Colors (song)

 "Coat of Many Colors" is a song written and recorded by American country music singer Dolly Parton.
 It was released in September 1971 as the second single and title track from the album Coat of Many Colors.

 Background

-She composed the song in 1969, while traveling with Porter Wagoner on a tour bus.
+Parton composed the song in 1969, while traveling with Porter Wagoner on a tour bus.
 (She explained in her 1994 memoir, My Life and Other Unfinished Business, because she could find no paper, as the song came to her, she wrote it on the back of a dry cleaning receipt from one of Wagoner's suits; when the song became a hit, Wagoner had the receipt framed.)
 She recorded the song in April 1971, making it the title song for her Coat of Many Colors album.
 The song reached #4 on the U.S. country singles charts.

+Parton performed this song in April 1970, and was recorded for her album, "A Real Live Dolly", though it wasn't released in the album.
+It was released as a bonus track on Parton's career-spanning box set Dolly in October 2009.

 Content

 The song tells of how Parton's mother stitched together a coat for her daughter out of rags given to the family.
 As she sewed, she told her child the biblical story of Joseph and his Coat of Many Colors.
 The excited child, "with patches on my britches and holes in both my shoes", rushed to school, "just to find the others laughing and making fun of me" for wearing a coat made of rags.